If you smoke you probably at some point decided:

 Besides e-liquids, you could also vape:

-What if I told you that can replace smoking with vaping, but…
+What if I told you that could replace smoking with vaping, but…

 This is crazy:

-Cannabidiol (CBD) is a cannabinoid found in the cannabis plant, and research over the past decades has shown that CBD has extremely powerful medicinal properties, including anti-inflammatory, anti-oxidant, and…
+Cannabidiol (CBD) is a cannabinoid found in the cannabis plant, and research over the past decades has shown that CBD has potent medicinal properties, including anti-inflammatory, anti-oxidant, and…

-So what happens when you vape vapeable CBD oil?
+So what happens when you vape CBD vape-oil?

-Not only did you just replace smoking with a healthy and similar alternative…
+Not only did you replace smoking with a healthy and similar alternative, but:

 You’re now inhaling something which will help intervene with the neural circuits that are associated with your addictive behavior (smoking).